codecentric/from-jupyter-to-production-workshop/README.md

 * Versioning your data and models with DVC
 * Build pipelines with Kedro
-* Track Experiments with MLflow
+* Track experiments with MLflow
 * Deploy your model with FastAPI
-* Orchestration with Airflow
+* Orchestrate workflow with Airflow

 Having installed docker and docker-compose, you can use JupyterLab for the exercises.
 ## Start JupyterLab